Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties

-Apply the key lemma with $K$ being our isolated compact subset of $\Zero(X)$, which is $Y_t$-invariant, and $S$ being the level set $\mu^{-1}(0)$ containing $K$, endowed with the vector field $Y_{|\mu^{-1}(0)}$.
-Since we are in Case 2, it is clear that the assumptions of the key lemma are satisfied.
+Apply the key lemma with $K$ being our isolated compact subset of $\Zero(X)$, which is $Y_t$-invariant, and $S$ being the level set $\mu^{-1}(0)$ containing $K$, endowed with the vector field $Y_{|\mu^{-1}(0)}$. {Since the second case of Lemma~\ref{l:Denjouill_Scwhartzouille} holds, as we mentioned above,} it is clear that the assumptions of the key lemma are satisfied.
 So, consider $W\dans U\cap S$ such as in Lemma~\ref{keylemouille}.

 Define a tubular neighbourhood $V\dans U$ of $W$, that we identify with $W\times(-\delta,\delta)$ for a sufficiently small $\delta>0$, and which has the property that $\mu=c$ on the component $W\times\{c\}$.
 Recall that if $\gamma$ is a boundary component of $W$ (with the boundary orientation) $l(\gamma)$ denotes the linking number of $N$ along $\gamma$ (see Definition \ref{d:linknumb}).
 Our index formula (Theorem \ref{t:indexf}) gives